Arrive to Panama City. Overnight.

 Today is yours to enjoy as you wish.
 Included in your package are either a whitewater rafting trip down the Chiriqui River, or a guided 4-6 hour hike on Los Quetzales Trail through La Amistad International Park.
 Whitewater rafting is exhilarating here and the Chiriqui river is world renowned for its easily accessed non-stop Class III-IV rapids.
 La Amistad Park contains some of the country's richest biodiversity with seven of the 12 life zones found here.
 Quetzales, harpy eagles, and 90 species of mammals More options include a zip-line tour through the rainforest canopy or speeding through the jungle vegetation on a mountain bike.
 If you prefer more relaxing activities, you can choose from an assortment of excursions around Boquete.
 A local coffee tour or horseback riding are some of the most highly recommended activities.

 Today it's off to the charming Caribbean town of Bocas del Toro on Isla Colon.
-You will be picked up and transfer back to the airport in David for your 25 minute flight to Bocas del Toro.
-Once there, you will need to grab a taxi and head to your new hotel.
+You will be picked up and transfer 3 hours to the town of Almirante.
+Here you will take a water taxi to your hotel.
+You'll arrive at Bocas mid-day, and enjoy a welcome to Bocas Lunch.
 You'll arrive at Bocas mid-day, and enjoy a welcome to Bocas Lunch.
 The rest of the day is yours to wander this charming town and soak up the relaxed atmosphere.

 Today you'll board a motor launch to explore some of the areas most idyllic beaches, forests and snorkeling waters.
 The island's midsection and surrounding waters are protected in the Isla Bastimentos National Marine Park, and the entire island offers nature lovers an array of wildlife, both terrestrial and marine.